aws-quickstart/cdk-eks-blueprints/docs/addons/ack-addon.md

 ## Configuration Options

+- `id`: Unique identifier of the Addon especially if you are using ACK Addon multiple times
 - `name`: Name of the ACK Chart
 - `chart`: Chart Name of the ACK Chart
 - `version`: Version of the ACK Chart